bportaluri/WiFiEsp/README.md

 ##Features

 - APIs compatible with standard Arduino WiFi library.
-- Use the standard ESP firmware.
+- Use AT commands of standard ESP firmware.
-- Support hardware and software serial ports
+- Support hardware and software serial ports.
-- Debugging features
+- Debugging features.

 ##ToDo